Find and fix code smells in C++ with regexes

 Using the member function get

-is not harmful, but it seems to confuse some developers, some even ends to write a != nullptr && a.get() != nullptr
+is not harmful, but it seems to confuse some developers, some even end up writing a != nullptr && a.get() != nullptr

 .
 (One could blame the developers, I think it’s just easier to make the code consistent, remove the function call, and eventually explain the change during a code review).